top of page

 Then came a pandemic shortly after becoming self-employed (thanks Boris).
 I had to adapt quickly, working remotely with my clients (which worked surprisingly well).

-A house move from Telford to Wem followed, along with a full renovation and all the life stuff that comes with your early thirties (and well late thirsty now too!)
+A house move from Telford to Wem followed, along with a full renovation and all the life stuff that comes with your early thirties (and well late thirties now too!)

 Watching my clients navigate their lives, the juggling of work, family and trying to stay healthy.
 I could see exactly why the women I was coaching struggled with losing weight, feeling healthier and fitting it all in.